PlasmaControl/PyRCN/docs/source/installation.rst

 You can find the source code of PyRCN on `GitHub <https://github.com/TUD-STKS/PyRCN>`_.

-Download the latest version on the ``master`` branch, or any other branch you would like to install (``dev`` branch or older versions branches).
+Download the latest version on the ``main`` branch, or any other branch you would like to install (``dev`` branch or older versions branches).
 You can also fork the project from GitHub.